Netflix’s Technology Strategy: Outpacing the Streaming Rivals

 - Cloud Infrastructure: By moving its infrastructure to the cloud, Netflix ensures scalability and reliability.
 It’s as if Netflix has its head in the clouds, but in the best way possible.

 - Original Content Creation: Who doesn’t love a Netflix original?
-With series like “Stranger Things” and “The Crown,” Netflix’s start with a focus on original content has paid off big time.
+With series like “Stranger Things” and “The Crown,” Netflix’s investment in original content has paid off big time.
 It’s like the house party everyone wants an invite to.

-The Tech Rivalry: A Reckoning of the Streamers
+The Tech Rivalry: A Showdown of the Streamers

 As viewers in Los Angeles might say, in the streaming world, “There are a lot of fish tacos in the sea.”
 So, how does Netflix’s tech strategy compare to its rivals?
 Let’s take a look: